renpy/renpy/sphinx/source/config.rst

 .. var:: config.debug_text_overflow = False

-    When True, Ren'Py will log text overflows to text_overflow.txt.
+    When true, Ren'Py will log text overflows to text_overflow.txt.
 A text overflow occurs when a :class:`Text` displayable renders to a size larger than that allocated to it.
 By setting this to True and setting the :propref:`xmaximum` and :propref:`ymaximum` style properties of the dialogue